Abijeet/markdown-notes-doc/ui/editing-notes.md

 ### 6. Tabbed interface

-The UI uses a tabbed based interface where each note is opened as a tab.
+The UI uses a tabbed based interface where each tab represents a notebook.
+This allows users to use an interface that they are familiar with (a browser).

 ### 7. Application-level buttons

 #### a.
 My Profile

+This will open up the My Profile dialog described here.
+[TODO]

 #### b.
 Logout

+This will logout the user and bring them to the login page, described here.
+[TODO]

 ### 8. Date on in progress tasks

+On an in-progress task, the last modified on date is shown.

 ### 9. Date on completed tasks

+On a completed task, the completed on date is shown.